Teaching guidelines +/- 15 minutes

 ... straat is erg smal, alleen fietsen kunnen erdoor.

-(This street is very narrow, only bicycles can pass through.)
+(This street is very narrow, only bicycles can go through it.)

 6.